Changes to AWS's public IPv4 pricing structure and how to estimate how much it will cost in your environment

 "Billing" → "Cost & usage reports" → "Create usage report"

-However, it seems like there is no way to narrow down the usage type at the moment, so it's very difficult to see.
+However, it seems there is no way to narrow down the usage type at the moment, so it's very difficult to see.
 I don't really understand it.

 Method 3: Check with AWS Cost Explorer